 A) The multiple mini interview was created by some of the same authors and was already incorporated as a for-profit company as a spin-off out of McMaster University prior to this study.

 B) The authors reported the primary purpose for CASPer (and MMI) was to measure the ‘non-cognitive’ skills of applicants – their personal and professional attributes.
 Yet they claim validity by correlating the test results with clerkship test performance, which is itself yet another test and not a direct indicator of on-the-job behavior.

 C) Lastly, the authors did not provide any rationale or statement as to why the CASPer test self-descriptive component had a negative and weak correlation with a fellow non-cognitive measure, the ABS.
 What may have accounted for this results was not discussed.

 Overall critique for the study.
 The authors present an interesting concept that may help gauge medical school applicants non-cognitive characteristics.
-However, in our opinion, based on the weak methodology followed by a lack of explanation about the results, and the possibility of conflict of interest, we cannot determine the usefulness, value or fairness of CASPer test.
+However, in our opinion, based on the weak methodology followed by a lack of explanation about the results, and the conflict of interest, we cannot determine the validity, reliability, usefulness, value or fairness of CASPer test.
 More questions than answers arise when reviewing this article.
 In a future blog post, we will review the second article on CASPer test by some of the same authors, which was published after the test was turned into another spin-off for-profit venture out of McMaster.